-Lev Zhivotovsky is a geneticist and mathematician, holds a position of Principal Investigator at the Russian Federal Research Institute of Fisheries and Oceanography (VNIRO) and a head of lab at the Institute of General Genetics (IOGen).
+Lev Zhivotovsky is a geneticist and mathematician, holds a position of Principal Investigator at the Russian Federal Research Institute of Fisheries and Oceanography (VNIRO) and a head of lab at the Institute of General Genetics (IOGen); he also is an affiliate faculty at the University of Alaska Fairbanks.
 He received his MS in mathematics from the Lomonosov Moscow State University and his PhD (Doctor of Sciences) in genetics from IOGen.
 For over thirty years, Lev has studied the population structure of salmonids and other marine species using genetic markers, statistical tools and mathematical models.
 His recent research focuses on environmental impacts that influence the population boundaries and migration patterns.
 Most recently, Lev has introduced an approach to studying population structures using as a template ‘eco-geographic units’ based on ecological and geographical gradients and life history parameters followed by the analysis of within- and between-unit DNA variation to test whether the boundaries of these units are ecologically and genetically coherent.

 Session 1 Invited Speaker